Home Closed Back Headphone Reviews Audeze LCD-XC Review: Unveiling Brilliance with a Pricey Twist

 So it’s strange, but it mostly works and isn’t unlike any of the other models in the LCD line (save for the LCD-1 of course).

-Clamping force is actually quite good, and even as heavy as the headphones are, you’re not going to really feel the headband digging.
+Clamping force is actually quite good, and even as heavy as the headphones are, you won’t feel the headband digging all that much.

 It’s just that the weight of them makes you feel like someone’s got their finger on your forehead and they’re gently pushing you backward.